Learn how our customers have used Phonebooth to give their business the edge.

 Hello there!
-We are Bandwidth, a cloud-based communications provider for enterprises.
+We are USIP Communications, a cloud-based communications provider for enterprises.
 Our solutions include a broad range of software APIs for voice and text functionality, as well as our own IP voice network.
-A reference to "Bandwidth," "we," "us," or "our" is a reference to Bandwidth and the relevant affiliate involved in the processing activity.
+A reference to “USIP Communications,” “we,” “us,” or “our” is a reference to USIP Communications and the relevant affiliate involved in the processing activity.

 Please read this Privacy Notice carefully to understand how we collect and process personal information.

-This Privacy Notice applies to information we collect on this website, in email, chat, text, or other electronic messages, through Bandwidth portals, through customer support, through other Bandwidth websites, when you use Bandwidth products and services, and offline activities and communications.
+This Privacy Notice applies to information we collect on this website, in email, chat, text, or other electronic messages, through USIP Communications portals, through customer support, through other USIP Communications websites, when you use USIP Communications products and services, and offline activities and communications.
 We may collect data, including personal information, about you as you use our websites, products, services, and interact with us.

-This Privacy Notice does not cover handling of your personal information as an employee, intern or applicant of Bandwidth and does not cover any information collected by third-party sites or content or applications that may link to or be accessible from or on Bandwidth websites.
-If you do not agree with our policies and practices, your choice is not to use the Bandwidth websites, products, and services.
-By accessing or using the Bandwidth websites and/or using Bandwidth products and services, you agree to this Privacy Notice.
+This Privacy Notice does not cover handling of your personal information as an employee, intern or applicant of USIP Communications and does not cover any information collected by third-party sites or content or applications that may link to or be accessible from or on USIP Communications websites.
+If you do not agree with our policies and practices, your choice is not to use the USIP Communications websites, products, and services.
+By accessing or using the USIP Communications websites and/or using USIP Communications products and services, you agree to this Privacy Notice.

 “Personal information” is any information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular end user or device.
 This does not include anonymous or de-identified data, which cannot be linked to an individual.